microsoft/vscode-debugadapter-node/protocol/README.md

 * 1.11.x:
   * Adds a new optional attribute `mimeType` to the `SourceResponse`
   * Adds a new optional attribute `sourceModified` to the `SetBreakpointsArguments` that indicates that the underlying source has been modified which results in new breakpoint locations.
+  * Adds a new optional attribute `supportsVariableType` to `InitializeRequestArguments`.
+True indicates that the client shows the variable's type attribute in the UI.

 * 1.10.x:
   * Introduces a `stepBack` request and a corresponding `supportsStepBack` capability.